 Partial Shade Herbs

 Thyme – Thyme is a staple in any cook’s kitchen.
 It is one of the fines herbes used in French cooking and is also used in bouquet garni.
 It prefers full sun, but will grow in partial shade.
 There are many kinds to choose from.
-Common thyme is the variety most often used in cooking.
+French and English thyme are most often used in cooking.
 French thyme has a milder flavor.
 If you are looking for something different, there is also lemon thyme and orange thyme, which have distinctive citrus flavors.
 All of these thymes are upright thymes, growing like small bushes.
 There are also creeping thymes which form low mats.
 They are used on walls and between stones in paths.
 When walked on, they give off the scent of thyme.
 The most popular is Mother of Thyme.
 My personal favorite is Woolley thyme.
 It has no scent, but has soft, fuzzy leaves.

 Tarragon – Tarragon is another of the fines herbes.
 Be very careful when purchasing tarragon.
 Make sure that you are getting French Taragon (Artemisia dracunculus ‘sativa’) and not Russian Taragon (Artemisia dracunuculus dracunculoides) which has no scent or flavor.